Hugo-ter-Doest/chart-parsers/README.md

 comment =         "//", { any_character }
 ```
 Note the possibility of identifying one nonterminal as the head of the production rule.
 This information is used by the head-corner parser for predicting new partial parses.
-Terminals are not allowed in the grammar, because we assume these to be recognised by a lexer and tagged with (lexical) categories.
-In the grammar these lexical categories can be seen as preterminals.
+Terminals are not allowed in the grammar, because we assume these to be
+recognised by a lexer and tagged with (lexical) categories (or feature
+structures).
+In the grammar these lexical categories are seen as preterminals.
-The grammar parsers also allows adding constraints to the production rules.
-This has been added for future extension of the parsers to unification-based parsing.
+The grammar parser also allows adding constraints to the production rules.
 Contraints may have two possible forms:
 ```
-<nonterminal1 feature1 feature2> = atom
+<nonterminal1 feature1 feature2> = type
 <nonterminal2 feature3 feature3> = <nonterminal3 feature4>
 ```
+where type is a type defined by a type lattice.
+See below for an explanation
+of type lattices.

 # CYK Chart Parser
 The CYK algorithm works with context-free grammars in Chomsky Normal Form (CNF).
 Production rules are of the form:
 ```